-The empirical evidence shows that the NPL variables affecting the banking JPK is negative and significant.
-These results prove that the higher the ratio of NPLs memyebabkan amount of bank lending will decline.
-NPL is the ratio used to measure the number of troubled loans, including substandard loans, doubtful loans, or bad loans to total loans extended by the bank.
+These results prove that the higher the ratio of NPLs memyebabkan amount at bank lending will decline.
+NPL is the ratio used to measure the number of troubled bank, including substandard loans, doubtful loans, or bad loans to total loans extended by the bank.
 The smaller the NPL the less the credit risk borne by the bank.